-The Wonder of Precision Medicine
+The Wonder of Precision Medicine - Watch

 In health care, patients are like the Galapagos finches and the tortoises, subjects that Charles Darwin wrote “struck him with wonder.”
 The existence of distinct subgroups can be visualized with both distinct features and through distinct biological behavior.
 The disease subgroup is the disruptive principle that, if harnessed, has the power to greatly impact the understanding and course of disease.
 Antony Rosen, co-director of Johns Hopkins Medicine InHealth, will discuss how Johns Hopkins Medicine works to achieve a new level of precision in health care.

 Associate Faculty, Armstrong Institute for Patient Safety and Quality

 Imaging for Precision Medicine: From Surgery to COVID-19 - Watch

 Nearly a half-million patients undergo spine surgery each year, but not every patient receives the outcome they desire.
 Jeff Siewerdsen will talk about SpineCloud, a method that uses a patient’s medical images and AI predictive models to help guide decision path, surgical planning, rehabilitation and outcomes.
 The SpineCloud method is an example of how medical imaging plus AI can improve precision medicine, with examples in surgery, cardiology, cancer therapy and even COVID-19 detection, treatment and long-term outcomes.